How To Solve Scatter Plots

 • Regression Analysis: This technique helps to model the relationship between variables and make predictions.
 Linear regression fits a straight line to the data, while non-linear regression uses more complex curves.

-• Multiple Regression: If you have more than two variables, multiple regression can be used to analyze the relationships among them.
+• Multiple Regression: If you have more than two variables, multiple regression can be used to analyze the relationships among them And that's really what it comes down to..

 • Time Series Data: If your data is collected over time, you might be dealing with time series data.
 Special techniques are required to account for the temporal aspect of the data.